 The specifications maintained by the DAS Board fall broadly into three categories:

-- The E-ARK SIP, E-ARK AIP and E-ARK DIP Specifications
+- E-ARK SIP, E-ARK AIP and E-ARK DIP Specifications

-- The Content Information Type Specifications SMURF and SIARD (in collaboration with the Swiss Federal Archives).
+- Content Information Type Specifications SMURF and SIARD (in collaboration with the Swiss Federal Archives).

 The Common Specification provides the overall requirements which need to be met across all Information Packages (E-ARK SIP, E-ARK AIP or E-ARK DIP).
 Most crucially the Common Specification defines a common structure and core metadata requirements for any Information Packages.
 In other words: the Common Specification defines the most crucial and generic Information Package interoperability aspects.